pagkly/Zed/Investopedia4/Law Of Large Numbers Definition.md

 In business, the term "law of large numbers" is sometimes used in relation to [[growth rates]](https://www.investopedia.com/terms/g/growthrates.asp), stated as a percentage.
 It suggests that, as a business expands, the percentage rate of growth becomes increasingly difficult to maintain.

-The law of large numbers does not mean that a given sample or group of successive samples will always reflect the true population characteristics, especially for small samples.
+The law of large numbers does not mean that a given sample or group of successive samples [[Will|will]] always reflect the true population characteristics, especially for small samples.
 This also means that if a given sample or series of samples deviates from the true population average, the law of large numbers does not guarantee that successive samples will move the observed average toward the population mean (as suggested by the [[Gambler's Fallacy]](https://www.investopedia.com/terms/g/gamblersfallacy.asp)).

 The Law of Large Numbers is not to be mistaken with the Law of Averages, which states that the distribution of outcomes in a sample (large or small) reflects the distribution of outcomes of the population.